The lushly illustrated tome, a feast of tale told and yet untold, a thick tome to read and play with your companions, can be yours!

 In a two-player game, one of you will take describe the character’s actions and appearance, words, and outward expressions, while the other describes those of the world around them.
 When three or four people play, you’ll take turns expressing your own characters and the world around you.

-You can get the rules here.
-It’s also available, like all my games, to my Patreon subscribers, as a PDF.
+You can get the PDF here.
+It’s also available, like all my games, to my Patreon subscribers.

 The World of Names